dgaydukov/cert-aws/sa/files/sa.md

 aws s3api put-object --bucket=mytests3bucket12 --key=encrypted --body=data.txt --server-side-encryption=AES256
 aws s3api head-object --bucket=mytests3bucket12 --key=encrypted # you will see that "ServerSideEncryption": "AES256"
 ```
-You can force user to upload only encrypted files by adding following resource policy:
+You can force user to upload only encrypted files by adding following resource policy (so you basically force user to use `x-amz-server-side-encryption` header)
 ```
 {
   "Version": "2012-10-17",